 A very warm welcome to you all, especially those that are new to our Walton family.
 Our class page is where you will find all of the up to date information about Hedgehog class - routines, reminders, class topic, home learning etc.

 This page is updated regularly so don't forget to check back frequently!
-Mrs Toft is the class teacher.
-Mrs Redford, Mrs Noble and Mrs Weston support in hedgehogs class.
+Mrs Williams is the class teacher.
+Mrs Redford, Mrs Noble, Mr Carlin and Mrs Weston support in hedgehogs class.

 Follow our school Twitter page for daily posts and updates from the classroom!